D-KILLJOY/D-KILLJOY/README.md

-- 👋 Hi, I’m Didia Uchenna (KILLJOY)
+- 👋 Hello, I’m Didia Uchenna (KILLJOY)
-- 👀 I’m interested in Frontend Web Development
+- I'm a frontend web developer
-- 🌱 I’m currently learning JavaScript
+- I'm a freelancer and I'm also open for collaborations
-- 💞️ I’m looking to collaborate on Open Source frontend project
+- Coding is my sport VS CODE is my play-ground
 - 📫 How to reach me https://linktr.ee/didiauche